Iterating over Scala Lists with foreach and for

-Iterating lists with foreach
+Iterating over Scala lists with ‘foreach’

-foreach takes a procedure (a function with a result type Unit) as the right operand.
+foreach takes a procedure — a function with a result type Unit — as the right operand.
 It simply applies the procedure to each List element.
 The result of the operation is again Unit; no list of results is assembled.

-scala> val x = List(1,2,3)
+scala> val x = List(1, 2, 3)

 x: List[Int] = List(1, 2, 3)